 "I can use technology well and efficiently, however I would not enjoy writing computer code."
-"I used to be interested in the tech industry, however...
-I don't believe I have the coding skills necessary to be successful."

 "I don't know how to code.
 I would love to work in tech, but I don't have the technical skills to do so."